tphelanECON/diff_cap_tax/README.md

 # diff_cap_tax
-Code and paper for "On the Optimality of Differential Asset Taxation".
+Code and paper for "On the Optimality of Differential Asset Taxation" by Thomas Phelan.